The treatment options for bladder cancer largely depend on how advanced the cancer is.

 After surgery, you may be given a single dose of chemotherapy, directly into your bladder, using a catheter.
 The solution is kept in your bladder for around an hour before being drained away.

-Most people are able to leave hospital less than 48 hours after having TURBT and are able to resume normal physical activity within two weeks.
+Most people are able to leave hospital less than 48 hours after having TURBT and are able to resume normal physical activity within 2 weeks.

-You should be offered follow-up appointments at three months and nine months to check your bladder, using a cystoscopy.
-If your cancer returns after six months and is small, you may be offered a treatment called fulguration.
+You should be offered follow-up appointments at 3 months and nine months to check your bladder, using a cystoscopy.
+If your cancer returns after 6 months and is small, you may be offered a treatment called fulguration.
 This involves using an electric current to destroy the cancer cells.

-People with intermediate-risk non-muscle-invasive bladder cancer should be offered a course of at least six doses of chemotherapy.
+People with intermediate-risk non-muscle-invasive bladder cancer should be offered a course of at least 6 doses of chemotherapy.
 The liquid is placed directly into your bladder, using a catheter, and kept there for around an hour before being drained away.

-You should be offered follow-up appointments at three months, nine months, 18 months, then once every year.
+You should be offered follow-up appointments at 3 months, 9 months, 18 months, then once every year.
 At these appointments, your bladder will be checked using a cystoscopy.
-If your cancer returns within five years, you'll be referred back to a specialist urology team.
+If your cancer returns within 5 years, you'll be referred back to a specialist urology team.